Quickback Docs

 Raw SQL Policy

-By default, the compiler rejects raw SQL in action code and handler files.
+By default, the compiler rejects raw SQL in action code.
 Use Drizzle query-builder syntax whenever possible.

 If a specific action must use raw SQL, opt in explicitly: